About

 Musician and Computer Scientist based in Bristol and London

 I compose and produce electronic music and I build experimental instruments that blur software and hardware.
-My work explores the intersection of sustainable material practice, tactile interaction, and experimental sound design.

 Background

 My interdisciplinary approach combines hands-on experience in ceramics, electronic music production, and software development.
-I'm particularly passionate about creating instruments that prioritize sustainability and tactile engagement over conventional plastic-based hardware.

 Practice & Approach